 We are a diverse team of top litigators with the resources and skill to aggressively fight for the rights of our clients.
-Our proven track record includes more than 260 multi-million-dollar settlements.
+Our proven track record includes more than 280 multi-million dollar verdicts and settlements.
 We also hold the distinction of having won the largest personal injury compensatory verdict award for an individual in Illinois state history.

 Call now for your free consultation.
 We can answer your questions and help you demand justice.

 Patrick A. Salvi concentrates his legal practice in several limited areas primarily involving a trial practice in cases concerning serious personal injury, medical malpractice, wrongful death, and mass torts.
 Mr. Salvi has achieved record-breaking jury verdicts and settlements on behalf of his clients, including serving as lead counsel in obtaining an Illinois record-high $148 million jury verdict and a Lake County record $33 million jury verdict.